culturecreates/artsdata-satellite-org-finder/README.md

 # artsdata-satellite-org-finder
-Artsdata Satellite Organization Finder
+Artsdata Finder
 ==========

-This website demonstrates a simple use of the Artsdata API to find upcoming events for an Organization.
+This webpage demonstrates a simple use of the Artsdata API.

 This demo is built with plain javascript and html/css.
 No frameworks or package managers.